stevertaylor/NX01/README.md

 ## Preliminaries

+One important first thing to note is to make sure you have correctly updated your tempo2 clock files with the corresponding files packaged with the NANOGrav data download.

 It is recommended that you initially open and follow the steps in the `nanograv-pulsar-store.ipynb` notebook, and produce your own `PsrListings_GWB.txt` and `PsrListings_CW.txt`.
 These latter files are